IbcAlpha/IBC/README.md

 logon from another computer or device do not succeed
-* It can participate in Two Factor Authentication using IBKR Mobile in such a way that users who miss the 2FA alert on their device will automatically have another opportunity without needing be at the computer
+* It can participate in Two Factor Authentication using IBKR Mobile in such a way that users who miss the 2FA alert on their device will automatically have further opportunities without needing to be at the computer
 * It handles various dialog boxes which TWS sometimes displays, to keep things running smoothly with no user involvement
-* It can keep TWS version 972 (and earlier) running indefinitely if required, by dealing with the autologoff mechanism.
-This mechanism does not work for TWS and Gateway 974 and later versions because Interactive Brokers have changed TWS functionality to prevent it
+* It allows TWS and Gateway to be auto-restarted each day during the week, without the user having to re-authenticate
-* It allows TWS to be shut down at a specified time on a specified day of the week (again, this functionality no longer applies for TWS 974 and later versions)
+* It allows TWS and Gateway to be shut down at a specified time every day
-* It allows TWS and the Gateway to be shut down at a specified time every day
+* It allows TWS to be shut down at a specified time on a specified day of the week
 * It can be remotely instructed to shut down TWS or Gateway, which can be useful if they are running in the cloud or on an inaccessible computer